Solar eclipse of August 18, 1868: King Mongkut's calculation

 King Mongkut and his party observing the solar eclipse of 18 August 1868 at Hua Hin.
 The King is seated at the center of the pavilion; standing nearby is Sir Harry Ord, Governor of the Straits Settlements, with members of the British delegation, while Siamese officials kneel in attendance.

 King Mongkut, Rama IV of Siam, predicted and calculated the solar eclipse two years prior.
 The calculations were correct as to the place, time, and type of the solar eclipse that would occur.
 His calculations were better — by about two seconds — than those of the French astronomers, who acknowledged his accuracy.
-Mongkut invited foreign dignitaries and scientists, including Sir Harry Ord, the Governor of the Straits Settlements, and the French expedition led by Pierre Janssen that led to the discovery of helium.
+Mongkut invited foreign dignitaries and scientists, including Sir Harry Ord, Governor of the Straits Settlements, and the French expedition led by Pierre Janssen that led to the discovery of helium.
 The event demonstrated Siam's engagement with modern science and diplomacy.

 Mongkut was exposed to malaria around this time, developing chills and fever.
 He died a month and a half after the eclipse, on 1 October 1868.
 According to the Thai Astronomical Society and NASA, this eclipse is known as "The King of Siam's eclipse".